ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 $ bal run foo.bal
 ```

-You can compile a source file with an entry point into an executable jar.
+You can compile a source file with an entry point into an executable JAR.

 ```bash
 $ bal build [-o outputfilename.jar] foo.bal
 ```

 You can run `.jar` files directly:

 ```bash
 $ bal run filename.jar
 ```